Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Shockingly Affordable

-Despite its extensive features and polished interface, LingoPie remains incredibly affordable at just $6 per month.
+Despite its extensive features and polished interface, LingoPie remains incredibly affordable at about $7 per month.

 This competitive pricing makes it one of the most cost-effective options among French language apps, offering exceptional value for your money.
 And with such a cheap price tag, we believe this makes LingoPie a nice complement to other language learning programs.